Taylor Swift lands in US ahead of Travis Kelce’s Super Bowl showing

 Global pop sensation Taylor Swift has arrived back in the United States from Japan, fuelling expectations of a hotly-anticipated appearance at the Super Blow to cheer on boyfriend Travis Kelce, news outlets have reported.

-Swift’s plane landed in Los Angeles on Saturday after she wrapped up a sold-out show in Tokyo, raising fans’ hopes that she will attend Sunday’s game to watch Kelce deck out for the Kansas City Chiefs against the San Francisco 49ers.
+Swift’s plane landed in Los Angeles on Saturday after she wrapped up a sold-out show in Tokyo, raising fans’ hopes that she will attend Sunday’s game in Las Vegas to watch Kelce deck out for the Kansas City Chiefs against the San Francisco 49ers.

 Keep readinglist of 4 items